 From the horses shipped to the Axtell Off-Range Contract Wild Horse Facility, 50 mares will be selected and treated with GonaCon vaccine & booster shot then released back onto the range along with 12 additional studs bringing the total number released to 100.
-The date of release is yet to be determined.
+The date of release is Nov.
+14, 2022.

 The Bureau of Land Management (BLM) plans to gather approximately 700 wild horses from within and outside of the Cedar Mountain Herd Management Area, using the helicopter drive-trapping method.

 The gather decision supports the BLM’s continuing efforts to conduct gathers, administer population growth suppression (PGS) vaccines, utilize intrauterine devices (IUDs), and equip wild horses with global positioning system (GPS) tracking units (either collar or tag) and remove excess wild horses within and outside of the Cedar Mountain HMA to an AML of 190-390 individuals through one or more gathers.
 The target population will be low- to mid-Appropriate Management Level.